arberhh/Themaa/README.md

 # Themaa
-Wordpress theme
-if you want the theme to wokr properly you need to install those plugins:paid membership pro and FlowPaper
+If you want the theme to work properly you need to install those plugins:paid membership pro and FlowPaper